bram2w/baserow/docs/guides/installation/install-on-heroku.md

 `https://baserow-test-app.herokuapp.com`.
 If you added a custom domain, then you need to change a Config Var on the settings page.
 Go to the Settings page and click on "Reveal Config Vars".
 Here you need to set the `BASEROW_PUBLIC_URL` value and add your own URL.
-If your domain is `baserow-test.com` then the value should be `https://baserow-test.com`.
+If your domain is `baserow-test.com` ,then the value should be `https://baserow-test.com`.
 If you don't have a custom domain then this value can be empty.